formkit/docs-content/essentials/validation.md

 ### Force `*`

-The force hint ensures a validation rule will run even if a rule that is defined before it is failing (note: this does not mean it will run when it is empty).
+The force hint ensures a validation rule will run even if a rule that is defined before it is failing (note: this does not mean it will run when an input is empty).
 Notice how this example will display _both_ the `length` and `email` messages.

 <example
   name="Force hint"